 The general principle is that information should be freely available to the public.
-An operator may request certain information in relation to a LA-IPPC or LAPPC permit to remain confidential, i.e. not be placed on the public register.
+An operator may request certain information in relation to a permit to remain confidential, i.e. not be placed on the public register.
 The onus is on the operator to provide a clear justification for each item he or she wishes to be kept from the register.
 EP regulation 45 defines